-In Part 2 students take one compulsory 20-credit Italian language module (the level at this stage depends on their previous experience), and two optional modules from a range of broadly-based culture modules..
+In Part 2 students take one compulsory 20-credit Italian language module (the level at this stage depends on their previous experience), and two optional modules from a range of broadly-based culture modules.
 During the year abroad the experience of living in Italy enables students to make great strides in their linguistic skills, particularly their oral and aural ones: by the end of this period the differences between former beginners and other students will have been eliminated.
-Students further broaden their knowledge of Italian culture by pursuing courses of their own choice at an Italian University; and they engage in independent study for their dissertation and they can choose a placement option (4 months placements) in combination with their studies (4 months).
-The Careers Management Skills module is also delivered during this year.
+Students further broaden their knowledge of Italian culture by pursuing courses of their own choice at an Italian University.
 Part 3 comprises one module of further Italian language study, and two optional modules chosen from a range of specialised topics relating to many different aspects of Italian culture.
 In Classical Studies Part 1 deals with the Culture, Literature and History of two key periods: fifth century Athens and Augustan Rome with an optional unit in Greek Myths.
 In Part 2, the core areas of literature are addressed.
 In Part 3, there is a range of options is available to explore specific periods, genres, and specialisations.